National Milk Day 2021: What is the difference between A1 and A2 milk?

 According to some Russian researchers, the BCM 7 passes into the children's blood and also retards the development of the brain.
 This research was published in the International Journal "Peptides".

-According to another report, Indian Journal of Endocrinology and Metabolism 2012, diabetes type 1 has some connection with A1 milk and in addition heart problem, mental disorder, autism, prevention of allergic deficiencies, and schizophrenia because of BCM 7 as it goes to the blood and then to the brain.
-Some other research also says that, A1 milk does not harm body.
+According to another report, Indian Journal of Endocrinology and Metabolism 2012, diabetes type 1 has some connection with A1 milk and in addition heart problems, mental disorder, autism, prevention of allergic deficiencies, and schizophrenia because of BCM 7 as it goes to the blood and then to the brain.
+Some other research also says that A1 milk does not harm the body.
 Therefore, it would be wrong to say that A1 milk has any side effects.
 This has not been properly proved yet.

-Now let's study about Operation Flood and why it was launched?
+Now let's study Operation Flood and why it was launched?

 In the year 1970, the National Dairy Development Board had introduced Operation Flood in India, in order to deal with the lack of milk due to the increase in population in India.
-The main objective of this project was to increase the production of milk, promote rural production and provide reasonable value to the consumers.
-Cross-breeding method was used with the import of foreign hybrid species and European species for this purpose.
-Due to which shortage of domestic cow’s occurred in India.
+The main objective of this project was to increase the production of milk, promote rural production and provide a reasonable value to the consumers.
+The cross-breeding method was used with the import of foreign hybrid species and European species for this purpose.
+Due to which a shortage of domestic cows occurred in India.

-So now you may have understood about the difference between A1 and A2 milk, what type of protein is found in the milk and which milk is produced in large quantities in the whole world etc.
+So, now you may have understood the difference between A1 and A2 milk, what type of protein is found in the milk and which milk is produced in large quantities in the whole world, etc.